Last updated on April 27th, 2022 at 07:21 am

 - Alcoholic drinks are high in calories and cause dehydration

-Use this tracker to help you keep track of your daily water – tick off each glass as you drink it.
+Use this tracker to help you keep track of your daily water intake – tick off each glass as you drink it.
 You can download the tracker for free using the links below.